molawson/laptop/README.md

 * Postgres gem (for making Ruby talk to SQL databases)
 * Git Remote Branch gem (for faster git branch creation and deletion)
 * Cloudapp gem (for sharing links and files from the command line)
-* Vim with Ruby support (for code editing and compatibility with the Command-T plugin)

 It should take about 30 minutes for everything to install, depending on your machine.